Nine ways to make your budget actually work

 You need a budget.
-No, really – you need a budget.
+No, really—you need a budget.
 Even if you just won the lottery and are now trying to decide which castle in Europe you should buy, you need a budget!
 So how do you begin?
 Read on for some ideas on ways you can make your dollars count, whether you have a million or only a few.

 1. Make a budget

 Yes, we already said this.
 But it bears repeating, because too many people feel that they can maintain a budget in their head.
 Unless you have a perfect memory, this is not a viable option.
-Create a written, planned out budget that you can adjust as your life circumstances change.
+Create a written, planned budget that you can adjust as your life circumstances change.

-2. Detail your budget
+2. Detail your spending

 Creating a budget is not the time to skimp on the small details.
-The more you plan and track your spending, the better your budget skills will be.
+The more you plan and track your spending, the better your money skills will be.
 This means you need to plan for different categories of your life, like utilities, the mortgage payment, your taco needs (definitely don’t skip this one), your grocery spending, after-school activities, clothes for growing children, and everything in between.

 3. Update your budget

 This is another area that may seem obvious, but budgets work by first planning your spending, and then tracking your spending.
 It is unlikely that you will spend the exact amount for every item down to the penny, but that doesn’t mean you shouldn’t record your spending.
 Knowing exactly what you needed for each category every month will help you plan for the future.

 This is not a suggestion to post your budget on Facebook.
 Don’t be that person.
 But this is a suggestion to share your budget with the people it affects.
 Your spouse, for instance, needs to be part of your initial budget creation.
 Making a money plan won’t help if you are the only one with the information.